MicrosoftDocs/cpp-docs/docs/cpp/standard-conversions.md

 ## Conversions between integral and floating point types

 Certain expressions can cause objects of floating type to be converted to integral types, or vice versa.
-When an object of integral type is converted to a floating type and the original value cannot be represented exactly, the result is either the next higher or the next lower representable value.
+When an object of integral type is converted to a floating type and the original value can't be represented exactly, the result is either the next higher or the next lower representable value.

 When an object of floating type is converted to an integral type, the fractional part is truncated (round toward zero).
 Truncation means that a number like 1.3 is converted to 1, and -1.3 is converted to -1.
 If the truncated value is higher than the highest representable value or lower than the lowest representable value, the result is undefined.